-If someone tells you “steam” you probably think “humidity”.
-But the steam can be dry, and this paradox explains the technological prowess of the Dry Steam Cleaner Vapodil.
+If someone tells you “steam” you’re probably thinking “humidity”.
+But steam can be dry, and this paradox explains the technological prowess of the Dry Steam Cleaner Vapodil.

 Once a sufficient quantity of energy has been absorbed, some of the molecules vaporizes.
 The steam escaping from the spout of the kettle is the sign of a heat loss, the dry water steam loses some of its energy when it gets in contact with the ambient air, colder.
 It then becomes humid steam, because it contains a mixture of water in a liquid state (the small droplets) and in a gaseous state (the vapour).

-Now imagine that we keep on heating this steam way over its ebullition temperature.
-When exceeding 110 °C, even 120°C, its thermal energy raises up.
-This superheated steam is the dry steam, it doesn’t contain any liquid molecule, only water molecules in a gaseous state.
+Now imagine that we keep on heating this steam well above the boiling point.
+By exceeding 110 or even 120°C (248 °F), its thermal energy increases.
+This superheated steam is dry steam, which contains no liquid molecules, only water molecules in the gaseous state.

-There are no water droplets in the jet, only vapour.
-The droplets can sometimes appear by condensation of the steam on a colder surface (a glass surface, for instance).
+There are no water droplets in the jet, only steam.
+However, droplets can sometimes appear by condensation of the steam on a colder surface (a glass pane, for example).